tadea/unlimited-croatia-frontend/README.md

 6. Start up the front-end by typing "npm start" to run the app in the development mode.
 A new browser should open up automatically.
 Alternatively, it will be accessible by navigating to 'http://localhost:3000'.

-## Bug reports

-Feel free to report any bugs on GitHub or directly to my email: wendycalderon@gmail.com

 ## License